Table of contents:

 Being nice to someone who treats you and your spouse horribly isn’t easy but extending an olive branch can help ease the tension in co-parenting situations involving stepchildren.
 Keep things simple.
 Simply, say to the biological parent, “If there’s anything I can ever do to help, please let me know.”
 Unless they ask for your opinion, don’t offer it (and even then, be careful).

-It’s also important to be respectful of your spouse’s ex and their role as your child’s mom or dad.
+It’s also important to be respectful of your spouse’s ex and their role as one of your child’s parents.
 For example, if you’re all attending your stepchild’s piano recital, step aside and let the other parent shine.
 Don’t try to be the center of attention, this is not the time or place to reach for the spotlight.
 The child comes first of course but trying to one-up his or her biological parent should never be part of your game plan.

 If the shoe were on the other foot, how would you feel?
 The Golden Rule, “Do unto others as you would like them to do to you,” is a rule you should try really hard to follow when co-parenting stepkids.